You will have heard countless times: “Time for a coffee“, “a coffee on the fly” or “we must have an espresso coffee together once of these!”.

 And when can we start talking about “espresso” coffee?

-The first espresso machine, presented in France, dates back to 1855, but it was not until 1901 that the Milanese engineer Luigi Bezzera introduced the first steam-powered coffee machine, which was similar to the one we are used to seeing in bars today.
+The first espresso coffee machine, presented in France, dates back to 1855, but it was not until 1901 that the Milanese engineer Luigi Bezzera introduced the first steam-powered coffee machine, which was similar to the one we are used to seeing in bars today.
 This patent is fundamental because it opens the door to innovations in the immediate future: it starts a virtuous circle that is fought by patents.
-As Italians, we are very much involved in this battle, with many companies, architects and engineers dedicating their genius to improving the way coffee is prepared.
+As Italians, we are very much involved in this battle, with many companies, architects and engineers dedicating their genius to improving the way of preparing coffee.

 Bezzera’s first patent led to further ingenious patents.